The Historical U.S. Unemployment Rate

 - Unemployment rates do fluctuate over time.
 During the deep recessions of the early 1980s and of 2007–2009, unemployment reached roughly 10%.
 For comparison, during the Great Depression of the 1930s, the unemployment rate reached almost 25% of the labor force.

 - The unemployment rate never falls all the way to zero.
 Indeed, it never seems to get below 3%—and it stays that low only for very short periods.
-(Reasons why this is the case will be discussed later.)
+(Reasons why this is the case are discussed later in this chapter.)

 - The timing of rises and falls in unemployment matches fairly well with the timing of upswings and downswings in the overall economy.
 During periods of recession and depression, unemployment is high.
 During periods of economic growth, unemployment tends to be lower.

 - No significant upward or downward trend in unemployment rates is apparent.
 This point is especially worth noting because the U.S. population nearly quadrupled from 76 million in 1900 to over 314 million by 2012.
 Moreover, a higher proportion of U.S. adults are now in the paid workforce, because women have entered the paid labor force in significant numbers in recent decades.
 Women composed 18% of the paid workforce in 1900 and nearly half of the paid workforce in 2012.
 But despite the increased number of workers, as well as other economic events like globalization and the continuous invention of new technologies, the economy has provided jobs without causing any long-term upward or downward trend in unemployment rates.

 Unemployment Rates by Group